rse-verification/saida/README.md

 and the full license in the LICENSE file.

 This is a plugin for Frama-C. Given ab entry-point function with an ACSL contract, it infers ACSL contracts for helper functions, i.e. functions further down the call tree.
-It was originally developed for Frama-C v23.1 but has been tested with Frama-C versions <= 28.1.
+Current version has been tested with Frama-C v29.
 Please note that the plugin is experimental and still under development so that no results are guaranteed.

 ## Install TriCera
 This plugin requires TriCera to be installed on your system, see:
 https://github.com/uuverifiers/tricera